Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Preliminaries

-where $\hat{H}_0$ is an interacting integrable Hamiltonian and $\hat{V}$ is the integrability breaking term.
-Using a generalization of Chapman-Enskog method we recover exactly \eqref{NS_hydrofields} with thermodynamic quantities such as specific heats and pressure dictated by the thermodynamics of the integrable model and with the explicit expressions for the two transport coefficients.
+where $\hat{H}_0$ is an interacting integrable Hamiltonian and $\hat{V}$ is the integrability-breaking term.
+Using a generalization of ChE method we recover exactly \eqref{NS_hydrofields} with thermodynamic quantities such as specific heats and pressure dictated by the thermodynamics of the integrable model and with the explicit expressions for the two transport coefficients.

 The transport coefficients that we find are sums of two contributions $\zeta = \zeta_{\mathcal{I}} + \zeta_{\mathfrak{D}}$ and $\kappa = \kappa_{\mathcal{I}} + \kappa_{\mathfrak{D}}$.
 The contributions $\zeta_\mathfrak{D}, \kappa_\mathfrak{D}$ originate from collisions of quasiparticles of the integrable model.
-They are an effect of interactions present in $H_0$ and are straightforwardly computed from the methods of integrability.~\footnote{They are thermal matrix elements of the GHD diffusion operator $\mathfrak{D}$.} On the other hand, $\zeta_\mathcal{I}, \kappa_\mathcal{I}$ are related to Boltzmann collision integral $\mathcal{I}$ which represents the effects of integrability breaking due to $\hat{V}$.
+They are an effect of interactions present in $H_0$ and are straightforwardly computed from the methods of integrability.~\footnote{They are thermal matrix elements of the GHD diffusion operator $\mathfrak{D}$.} On the other hand, $\zeta_\mathcal{I}, \kappa_\mathcal{I}$ are related to Boltzmann collision integral $\mathcal{I}$ which represents the effects of integrability-breaking due to $\hat{V}$.
 Similarly as in the classical kinetic theory, computation of $\zeta_\mathcal{I}, \kappa_\mathcal{I}$ requires solution of integral equations.
-Expressions for transport coefficients were reported in \cite{lebek2024ns} and we present their derivation in the Chapman-Enskog formalism in Sec. \ref{sec:ChE_GHD}.
+Expressions for transport coefficients were reported in \cite{lebek2024ns} and we present their derivation in the ChE formalism in Sec. \ref{sec:ChE_GHD}.
 In the classical kinetic theory there is only one type of contributions to the transport coefficients originating from the collision integral $\mathcal{I}$ since $H_0$ represents then a non-interacting system.

 Finally, we mention an alternative representation of the NS equations in terms of the local conserved densities $\{ \mathscr{q}_0, \mathscr{q}_1, \mathscr{q}_2 \}$.
 These are related to the hydrodynamic fields through the following relations